ip413/presidential-election-poland-2020-research/index.md

 ![](charts/karty_niewykorzystane/wynik_trzaskowski_as_function_karty_niewykorzystane.png)

-## Candidate result as a function of invalid votes
+## Candidate result as a function of invalid votes - round 1

 ### Code used to generate charts
 ```